 Who Was Lucy Stone?

-Born in Massachusetts in 1818, Lucy Stone dedicated her life to improving the rights of American women.
+Lucy Stone dedicated her life to improving the rights of American women.
 She supported the Women's National Loyal League, which was founded by Elizabeth Cady Stanton and Susan B. Anthony (though Stone and the two would later be at odds), and in 1866 helped found the American Equal Rights Association.
 She also organized and was elected president of the State Woman's Suffrage Association of New Jersey, and spent her life serving the cause.
 Stone died 30 years before women were finally permitted to vote (August 1920), on October 18, 1893, in Dorchester, Massachusetts.

 Early Life & Family

 Influential women's rights activist and abolitionist Lucy Stone was born on August 13, 1818, in West Brookfield, Massachusetts.
-One of Francis Stone and Hannah Matthews's nine children, Lucy Stone was steeped early on in life the virtues of fighting against slavery from her parents, both committed abolitionists.
+One of Francis Stone and Hannah Matthews's nine children, Stone was steeped early on in life the virtues of fighting against slavery from her parents, both committed abolitionists.
 Smart and clearly driven, Stone was also unafraid to rebel against her parents' wishes.
 Having watched her older brothers attend college, the 16-year-old Stone defied her parents and pursued a higher education.

 In 1839, Stone attended Mount Holyoke Seminary for just one term.
 Four years later, she enrolled at Oberlin College in Ohio.
 While Oberlin touted itself as a progressive institution, the school did not offer a level playing field for women.
 As a result, the college denied Stone the opportunity to pursue her passion in public speaking.
 Undeterred, Stone, who paid her way through school, graduated in 1847 with honors, becoming the first woman from Massachusetts to earn a bachelor's degree.